-Black Laser Learning® SAR – Law Enforcement Side Scan Sonar Training
+Black Laser Learning® Search and Rescue (SAR) – Law Enforcement Side Scan Sonar Training

-The ability for first responders and law enforcement officers to conduct accurate and effective sonar search operations is a skill which must be learned and practised.
+The ability for first responders and law enforcement officers to conduct accurate and effective sonar search operations is a skill which must be learned and practiced.
 Fire arms training and time on the range significantly improve shooting skills.
-There is no difference operating a sonar.
-Time operating the unit under field conditions is critical to successful mission out comes.
+There is no difference in operating a sonar.
+Time operating the unit under field conditions is critical to successful mission outcomes.

-Field teams must fully understand, how to read the sonar image, how to operate the sonar and spend time drilling operations to perfect their craft.
+Field teams must fully understand how to read the sonar image and operate the sonar and they must spend time drilling operations to perfect their craft.
 Experiments by the U.S. Navy statistically prove that additional sonar training significantly improved the sonar operators’ ability to detect targets and reject false targets with far more accuracy than prior to the training.

-While the SAR-law enforcement mission may differ from the military objective, the need for training and benefits from experienced instructors is not.
-The ability to recognize the sonar image of a drowning victim in a cluttered bottom is vastly improved if the operator has a working knowledge of sonar and has seen a library of example images.
-Such training should also cover how to optimize the sonar system for specific types of search operations as well as understanding the nuances of search patterns.
+While the SAR-law enforcement mission may differ from the military objective, the need for training and benefits from experienced instructors does not.
+The ability to recognize the sonar image of a drowning victim on a cluttered bottom is vastly improved if the operator has a working knowledge of sonar and has seen a library of example images.
+Such training should also cover how to optimize the sonar system for specific types of search operations as well as understand the nuances of search patterns.